sadeemd/sadeemd/README.md

 <h1 align="center">Hi, I'm Sadeem Dheyaa Shamsi</h1>
-<h3 align="center">IT Support & Network Engineer | AI & Data Explorer</h3>
+<h3 align="center">IT Support Specialist | Network Engineer | Assistant Lecturer</h3>

 ---

 ## About Me
 I am an IT Support & Network Engineer with 10+ years of hands-on experience supporting users, troubleshooting systems, and managing networks.
-Currently, I am transitioning into **AI & Data Skills**, leveraging a strong networking and system administration background.
+Currently working as an Assistant Lecturer at the University of Babylon while continuing to develop my skills in IT support, networking, and system administration.

 - 📍 Iraq
-- 🎯 Target roles: Remote IT Support / AI & Data (Entry-Level)
+- 🎯 Target Roles: IT Support • Help Desk • Technical Support • Network Engineer
-- 📚 Learning: Python, AI fundamentals, Git & GitHub
+- 📚 Learning: Python, Git & GitHub, Power BI, SQL
 - 🧠 Strength: Problem solving, troubleshooting, and user support

 ---